 T351 Storyboard / Continuity Exercise

-In this exercise you will create a 6-8 frame storyboard, shoot and edit
+In this exercise you will create a 6-8 frame storyboard, capture footage, and edit

 In other words, no jump-cuts, split screens, or complexity-style editing.